-Did you know that 95% of the top 100 brands only use one or two colors?
+Did you know that 95% of the top 100 brands only use one or two colours?

-While it’s not necessary to overhaul your current branding, take note that the color of your branded elements play a huge role in your marketing.
+While it’s not necessary to overhaul your current branding, take note that the colour of your branded elements play a huge role in your marketing.

-That’s why it’s critical to use your brand colors throughout each template you’re creating.
+That’s why it’s critical to use your brand colours throughout each template you’re creating.

-Here’s a great example of how Benefit Cosmetics use their brand colors in their Instagram Stories:
+Here’s a great example of how Benefit Cosmetics use their brand colours in their Instagram Stories:

 If you’re familiar with the brand, I’ll bet you’ll recognize those photos as belonging to Benefit Cosmetics instantly.

-That’s the power of colors in marketing — but the same concept can be applied to fonts, too.
+That’s the power of colours in marketing — but the same concept can be applied to fonts, too.